 You can use any flavor you want, this particular recipe is made with a mix of plain and chocolate donuts and donut holes.
-But if you really wanted to get crazy, you could use flavors like Blueberry or Pumpkin or Cider donuts when they’re in season!
+But if you really wanted to get crazy, you could use flavors like Blueberry, Pumpkin, Cider or Funfetti donuts!

 This Cake Donut Bread Pudding is such an easy, fun, and flavorful breakfast casserole (or maybe even dessert), it would be an awesome dish for potlucks or Sunday brunch and I promise everyone will be begging you for the recipe!

 Once baked up, this Cake Donut Bread Pudding has a custard-like base that’s loaded with delicious donuts bites!
 If you prefer your bread pudding to be less custardy, see the recipes notes for alternative measurements.
 It should be served warm and I love topping it with ice cream, whipped cream, or even a simple glaze, but it’s delicious as is too!

 - 2 cups heavy cream

 - 2 cups whole milk